 From a personal standpoint, this blog provides an overview what I have learned over those years in the area of work/life balance through many varied experiences with each individual company culture I have worked at.
 In addition, I have tried to provide a flavor of how growing up on the beach in Southern California has influenced my views on life here in Silicon Valley (see Corona del Mar and Growing Up and San Onofre Surfing Club)

 My overall purpose is to help & encourage those who struggle to keep it all afloat in this valley of endless work and non-stop demands on your time.
 I am very passionate about the need for balance, and feel we are seriously in a state of crisis — where the increasing speed of change and degree of complexity, combined with 24/7 availability is making it very difficult for the average person to cope on a day to day basis.
 A simple example is that of a car being driven too fast for too long – eventually something is going to break.
 Dr. Richard A. Swenson, M.D. summed it up well in his book Margin:

 “If we are enjoying so much progress, why is everyone so worn out?“

-And finally, my passion for helping people in the work/life balance struggle has led me to a coaching profession, where I am in the process of establishing a practice (see Certified Integral Life Coaching).
-As stated on my home page, I do look at the world through the eyes of a Christian who believes the bible is the true word of God.
+And finally, my passion for helping people in the work/life balance struggle has led me to a coaching profession, where I am in the process of establishing a practice (see Integral Life Coaching).
+As stated on my home page, I do look at the world through the eyes of a Christian who believes the Bible is the true word of God.
 I want to be very up front about that.
 However, I do not believe my clients need to hold Christian beliefs to receive value from my coaching.
 It is simply the lens through which I view the world.
 And I do not coach only in the realm of work/life balance issues, it just happens to be a passion of mine that I frequently blog about.

 2nd, about surfing & my Christian faith.